What is pelvic pain?

 - Your tolerance for specific medicines, procedures or therapies

 - Expectations for the course of the condition

 Treatment may include:

-- Anti-inflammatory and/or pain medicines
+- Anti-inflammatory and pain medications.

-- Relaxation exercises
+- Relaxation exercises to alleviate muscle tension.

-- Oral contraceptives
+- Oral contraceptives for hormone-related pain.

 If a physical cause can’t be found, your healthcare provider may refer you for counseling to help you better cope with chronic pain.
 In other cases, healthcare providers may recommend a multidisciplinary treatment using a number of different approaches, including nutritional modifications, environmental changes, physical therapy, and pain management.